 The 30-page brief gives the beardy dudes and cool cats plenty of food for thought as to the company’s ethos and values, their ‘vision’ for the car, the intended audience and the market in which the car is to be sold.
 They then get their heads down, do some ‘blue sky thinking’ on bean bags in Shoreditch and finally send the car biz a list.
 Latin names are confusing, VW have the ‘call cars after winds’ corner on lockdown and Peugeot’s numbering is plain odd.

-It’s a lengthy, often frustrating process and most of them get it spot on, but sometimes, it goes spectacularly wrong, costing the company a whole lot of money, stress and embarrassment.
+It’s a lengthy, often frustrating process and most of them do whatever they can to secure one of the coolest car names ever.
+But sometimes, it goes spectacularly wrong – costing the company a whole lot of money, stress and embarrassment.

 Naming A Car Is Easy, Isn’t It?

 If you’re BMW or Mercedes, yes.
 Beemers make it easy.
 Traditionally, a 325i is a three series with a 2.5-litre fuel injected engine.
 They have GT and Gran Coupe models but the essence has remained the same for years.
 Mercedes’ cars are allocated according to the class they find themselves in – A-Class, C-class etc. It’s straightforward to understand on a global scale.

 Yet if we hark back to the raw, heady days of the 50s, 60s and 70s, automotive nomenclature was purer and much less contrived – Mustang, Corvette, Charger, Miura (the fighting bull on Lamborghini’s badge), Firebird, Stingray and Carrera (Spanish for ‘race’).